 Also, you must make sure you have a pH metre to always check the level of acidity of the water.
 You must make sure the water is not acidic at any time, since acidic water is very bad for your catfishes.

 Also, make sure you provide the right feed for your catfishes.
-The feed must contain vital nutrients.
+A fish feed must contain vital nutrients.

 Lastly, you must watch out for catfish diseases.
 Whenever you observe any symptom such as loss of colour, bloated body, open sores, frayed fins, skin inflammation, etc you must take proper measures because it could be the sign of bacteria attack.